Microsoft Teams for online meetings

 A person has a video call

-You can use Teams by signing into Office 365 on your web browser, installing it to your computer/laptop, and downloading its excellent mobile app.
+You can use Teams by signing in to your University of Salford Microsoft 365 on your web browser, installing it to your computer/laptop, and downloading its excellent mobile app.

 It's easy as 123